 One of the best exercise benefits associated with surfing is the improvement that it creates in your balance.
 In order to stay on the surfboard, you must have a strong ability to maintain your balance.
 This skill carries over into everyday life.

-An article brought to you by Julia, author of Bikinis Everywhere.
+This surf mindfulness article was brought to you by Julia, author of Bikinis Everywhere.